Building a Librarian with the Agent Kit

 to look for an interesting book in the library.

-Then, let's wire it into the graph: insert it between the Input node and the Researcher Node, the same way we wired the Researcher earlier.
+Then, let's wire it into the graph: insert it between the Input component and the Researcher component, the same way we wired the Researcher earlier.

 Step 5: Add Interviewer